zac-perry/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-My solutions for different LeetCode problems
+This repo contains my solutions for LeetCode problems.
+I am pushing my solutions to this so I can come back and look at them later.